MicrosoftDocs/power-platform/power-platform/admin/legacy-capacity-storage.md

 ## Capacity page details

 > [!NOTE]
 > The calculation of capacity storage into three storage types - database, file, and log - is the same for the legacy licensing storage model and the new licensing storage model.
 What differs is the presentation of the storage information in the user interface.
-See [Determining your storage model](#determining-your-storage-model).

 ### Summary tab